Livermore-Pleasanton Fire Department: Stations and apparatus

-The Livermore-Pleasanton Fire Department has 10 fire stations spread across both Pleasanton and Livermore.
+The Livermore-Pleasanton Fire Department has ten fire houses spread across both Pleasanton and Livermore.

 Firefighters Foundation

 The Livermore-Pleasanton Firefighters Foundation is a non-profit organization created to support injured and fallen firefighters, police, EMS personnel, and their families both locally and across the state.

 Dispatch

 Communications and dispatch services are provided by the Alameda County Regional Emergency Communications Center (ACRECC) located at nearby Lawrence Livermore National Laboratory.